software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .highlight}

-> The last three user stories are related to the student dashboard and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
+> The last four user stories are related to the student dashboard and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
 Use the Vite application in the `frontend` folder as the staring point of your implementation.

 {: .highlight}